robotical/docs.robotical.io/python/martypy.md

 Look for Martys available over whatever interface you're using, e.g. the `socket` client will look for Martyies over the LAN.
 Return types from this command can be varied, depending on the client interface.
 Some interfaces may not support this method.

+For instance, with the Socket client type we of course can't create a `Marty` instance before we know what it's IP address is.
+So, the `discover()` method is built into the Client itself, and needs to be called like so:

+{% highlight python %}
+import martypy
+martys = martypy.SocketClient.discover(timeout=10)
+{% endhighlight %}

+See also [the Socket API docs](/hardware/esp-socket-api/) for more information on the limits of discovery, and also the [Simple Discovery Tool](/hardware/esp-socket-discovery/) which does a similar thing in JavaScript.

 `stop(stop_type=None)`